Buffalo and Susquehanna Railroad: South for coal and lumber

-Addition purchases and mining rights brought the Buffalo and Susquehanna Coal and Coke Company's assets to an estimated 120 Million tons of coal.
-The largest of the Buffalo and Susquehanna Coal and Coke mines was at the southern end, in Sagamore, PA, where an estimated 2 Million tons per year could be mined from this single drift mining plant alone.
+Addition purchases and mining rights brought the Buffalo and Susquehanna Coal and Coke Company's assets to an estimated 120 million tons of coal.
+The largest of the Buffalo and Susquehanna Coal and Coke mines was at the southern end, in Sagamore, Pennsylvania, where an estimated 2 million tons per year could be mined from this single drift mining plant alone.

 To reach their largest coal holdings at Sagamore, the Buffalo and Susquehanna Railroad had to build southwest of DuBois, and then lease trackage rights from the Buffalo, Rochester and Pittsburgh Railway Company.
-For a distance of 16 mi between Stanley, Pa to Juneau, PA, the B&S had to use the tracks of the BR&P, with a 20-year lease agreement.
+For a distance of 16 mi between Stanley, Pennsylvania, to Juneau, Pennsylvania, the B&S had to use the tracks of the BR&P, with a 20-year lease agreement.
 The 21 mi from Juneau to Sagamore were owned and operated by the B&S. It is unclear why the Goodyear's had to accept this agreement to run the B&S on the BR&P's tracks between Stanley and Juneau.
 It seems to go against every thing the Goodyear's were trying to accomplish.

 The town of Sagamore did not exist before the Buffalo and Susquehanna came.
 So when in the late fall of 1905, the railroad was completed to the area, the first couple of trains were used by the Hyde-Murphy Company, to ship in materials for the construction of the first ninety houses in Sagamore.
 Building continued as needed, and by the 1920s, 500 houses had been built.